 Writers-in-Conversation Series

-McGregor is a Seattle-based author whose book Pure Act: The Uncommon Life of Robert Lax was a finalist for a Washington State Book Award.
+Our interviewer Michael N. McGregor is a Seattle-based author whose book Pure Act: The Uncommon Life of Robert Lax was a finalist for a Washington State Book Award.
 After growing up in Seattle, he earned a BA in journalism at the University of Oregon and an MFA in creative writing at Columbia University.
 A former journalist and professor of creative writing, he curates the website writingthenorthwest.com.
-You can learn more about him and his work, including his new novel, The Last Grand Tour, at michaelnmcgregor.com.
+You can learn more about him and his work, including his latest book, An Island to Myself: The Place of Solitude in an Active Life, and his new novel, The Last Grand Tour, at michaelnmcgregor.com.

-The next conversation will take place at the museum on Thursday, March 13th, starting at 6 p.m. and lasting until about 7:30 p.m.
+This conversation will take place at the museum on Thursday, September 11th, starting at 6 p.m. and lasting until about 7:30 p.m.

-Reserve your space for this event with Mónica Guzmán and Michael N. McGregor in conversation.
-McGregor will talk with Guzmán about her books, her background, and her writing life.
-It should be a fascinating conversation.
+Reserve your space for this event with Michael N. McGregor and our Mitchell S. Jackson n in conversation.
+McGregor will talk with Jackson about his books, his background, and his writing life.
+It will be a fascinating conversation.

 Reserve your tickets today!